 Basic baba ganoush is always vegan, gluten free and nut free.
 That makes baba ganoush a great party appetizer for guests who are following special diets—as long as your accompaniments fit the bill.

-For a full Mediterranean spread, serve this baba ganoush with herbed hummus and fresh salads.
+For a full Mediterranean spread, serve this baba ganoush with herbed hummus or tahini sauce and fresh salads.
 I recommend carrot, chickpea and dill salad, Lebanese lemon-parsley bean salad, my favorite quinoa salad, or Maureen’s avocado tabbouleh.
 Here are even more Mediterranean recipes!

 Epic Baba Ganoush